-HIGHTOWER: I remember riding through this site when I was a little kid on a bicycle going to Jean Klock Park, and it was all factories.
+HIGHTOWER: I remember riding through this site when I was a little kid on a bicycle, going to Jean Klock Park, and it was all factories.
 Over the years, they shut down.
-It became a dilapidated - just a total eyesore, rusty buildings.
-And now to see it like it is today, it's transformation.
+It became a dilapidated - just a total eyesore; rusty buildings.
+And now, to see it like it is today - it's transformation.

 SMITH: Almost everyone agrees that area looks a lot better.
 And most people are happy the proceeds from the non-profit development are reinvested into programs for kids here.
-But people here tend to be with Whirlpool, because of the economic investment it brings.
-Or they're against Whirlpool, a super successful company they say is taking advantage of a city that's desperate for cash and jobs.
+But people here tend to be with Whirlpool because of the economic investment it brings; or they're against Whirlpool, a super successful company they say is taking advantage of a city that's desperate for cash and jobs.

-REVEREND EDWARD PINKNEY: I would like to see Whirlpool pack up and leave here.
+THE REV. EDWARD PINKNEY: I would like to see Whirlpool pack up and leave here.

 SMITH: Pinkney says there's no way a golf course and a luxury housing development can make up for the manufacturing jobs Whirlpool moved overseas.
 But Pinkney's protests have been poorly attended, compared with protests last year against a state takeover of the practically bankrupt city government.